Skip to main content

 BYU Animation "Student Accomplice" Wins Student Academy Award

-A short film created by BYU animation students was recently recognized as a Student Academy Award bronze winner at an event held in London.
-BYU was the only U.S. university to receive the recognition in the animation category.
+A short film created by BYU animation students recently earned a prestigious Student Academy Award bronze medal at an international event in London, placing BYU's animation program among the top three in the world.
+This distinction also makes BYU the only U.S. university recognized in the animation category, underscoring its position as a global leader in animation education.

 The film, “Student Accomplice,” depicts a nervous teenage girl taking her driving test with an old, placid driving instructor.
 The test goes awry when a bank robber hijacks the car to elude the police.